BlueBrain/NeuroM/README.rst

 Installation
 ============

-NeuroM is a ``pip``-inatallable package, so it is possible to install it system-wide or into a ``virtualenv`` using ``pip``:
+NeuroM is a ``pip``-installable package, so it is possible to install it system-wide or into a ``virtualenv`` using ``pip``:

     $ pip install hbp-neurom-X.Y.Z.tgz